Award of the Gesellschaft der Freunde und Förderer der HHU

 The award is endowed with € 10,000.
 It rotates among the faculties.

-Recent examples of awards:
+An examples of the awards:

 The GFFU Award for 2020 went to: Adjunct Professor Dr. Matthias Köhne for his outstanding habilitation thesis on "Free and Dynamic Boundary Value Problems for Incompressible Newtonian Flows".
 In it, he deals with so-called partial differential equations that mathematically describe turbulent flows.